 Vacuum cleaners and other equipment are available for check-out from the complex office.
 A photo identification card must be left at the office during the check-out period.
 Time limits for check-out are strictly enforced.
-Lory residents may use vacuums that are kept in the laundry rooms in the basement of their building.

 State law and University policy prohibit gambling in University housing.

 All guests must be registered at the area office.
 Guests are permitted in all apartments that are not shared for a two-week period.
-Visits longer than two weeks must be approved by the Apartment Life Manager.
+Visits longer than two weeks must be approved by the University Housing Manager.
 Visitor/Partner Registration Request forms may be obtained in the area office or the main office in the Palmer Center.
 The approved Visitor/Partner Registration Request form is valid up to the expiration date.
 The visitor(s) need to leave by the pre-approved date.
 If the visitor(s) require longer stay, a new form must be submitted and approved for the new extended period.
 Guests in shared apartments are subject to prior roommate approval and are strictly limited to two weeks.
 Roommate approval must be confirmed by completing a Visitor/Partner Registration Request form that can be obtained in the complex office.
 If you wish to give your guest access to your apartment in the case of a lockout, you must notify the complex in writing at the beginning of the guest’s stay.